-Firstly, Sony’s HLG3 profile is for all intents and purposes the same as the HLG BT.2100 standard, albeit with slightly lifted shadows.
+Firstly, Sony’s HLG3 profile is almost the same as the HLG BT.2100 standard, but it has slightly lifted shadows and from preliminary analysis seems to exhibit less sporous encoding issues which are manifested as red splotches.
 Lets revisit the technical commentary by Sony around reduced noise vs less dynamic range.
 What Sony have wrongly done is to conflate Dynamic Range with Coding Values.
 As is clearly visible from the Characteristic Curves above, HLG1 and HLG2 reach a peak at lower overall coding values.
 If we narrow these signals down to 8-bit as present on most Sony cameras, we then begin to see less tonal definition and more banding across the image.
-For a regular HLG BT.2100 & HLG3 curve on an 8-bit camera, there are 219 steps of gradation from pitch black to absolute white.
+For a regular HLG BT.2100 & HLG3 curve on an 8-bit camera, there are theoretically 219 steps of gradation from pitch black to absolute white.
 This is further reduced to 208 steps of gradation for HLG2 and the lame duck HLG1 profile does by with a paltry 191 steps of gradation!
 Essentially, there are less bits being utilized in the encoding, thereby artificially reducing the overall dynamic range due to increased banding.
 Simply put, HLG2 is slightly worse than HLG3 and HLG1 is just the worst profile of the HLG lot.
 The main inhibitor here is the inefficient use of the 8-bit signal in coordination with the ugly red chroma splotches thanks to the 4:2:0 H.264 XAVC encoding.

 In terms of noise reduction enhancements, the HLG1 and HLG2 picture profiles use a slightly lower signal amplification compared to HLG3 & HLG BT.2100.
 On the A7III for example, HLG1/HLG2 use a base-ISO of 100, whereas the HLG3/BT.2100 profiles use a base ISO of 125.
 Any difference in signal amplification between the various HLG profiles is largely negligible and by extension, any possible noise variances are also largely negligible, when exposed correctly.
 When scenes are incorrectly exposed however, this is a completely different story.